vanhoefm/macstealer/README.md

 [Framing Frames: Bypassing Wi-Fi Encryption by Manipulating Transmit Queues](https://www.usenix.org/conference/usenixsecurity23/presentation/schepers).

-# 3. Possible defenses
+# 3. Possible mitigations

+<a id="id-prevent-stealing"></a>
+## 3.1.
+Preventing MAC address stealing

 To mitigate our attack, an AP can temporarily prevent clients from connecting if they are using a MAC address that was recently connected to the AP.
 This prevents an adversary from spoofing a MAC address and intercepting pending or queued frames towards a victim.
 When it can be guaranteed that the user behind a MAC address has not changed, the client can be allowed to immediately reconnect.
-Note that this check must be done over all APs that are part of the same distribution system.
+Note that this check must be done over all APs that are part of the same distribution system, and more specifically, over all APs that clients can roam between while keeping their current IP address.

 To securely recognize recently-connected users, an AP can store a mapping between a client’s MAC address and their cached security associations (e.g., their cached PMK).
 A client can be allowed